Member Organizations

 Professional Accountancy Organizations

-According to the World Bank (2019), there are several organizations that are registered as professional accounting and auditing organizations in Ukraine.
-Only the current IFAC member and IFAC candidate are listed here.
+According to the World Bank (2019), several organizations are registered as professional accounting and auditing organizations in Ukraine.
+Only the current IFAC member organization is listed here.

 Adoption of International Standards